lpil/photobank/README.md

 The data provider for the Frontend, a REST API.

-Currently there one implementation in Ruby, one in Elixir, and another in Typescript/Node.
-Getting a bit silly.
+Currently there is a bajillion half implemented version of the backend.